A Complete Idiot's Guide to Cuba

 Tips in Cuba

 In general tips are very well accepted (where not, by the mean?) in exchange of little favors that you might receive.
-While in official places such as restaurants and hotels, they are usually 10% of the price, just like in other countries, but in Cuba they are not mandatory, while in some places (not much) that 10% is included in the price.
-When it's so, it's specified in the menu.
+While in official places such as restaurants and hotels, they are usually 10% of the price.
+In some place this is mandatory, in others, it is optional.
+When mandatory, it is shown in the menu that all prices include the 10% of service.

 Transportation in Cuba

 Public transportation in Cuba has always been a problem because of the shortage of means and especially of fuel.
 Buses are sometimes scarce and very full.
 That's why, except for some original ones, traveling by bus (which in Cuba is called "guagua") is not common among tourists, unless it is a tourist bus, like Viazul and others.
-But there are several options, such as personal taxis (both private and official, including classic cars), in CUCS and collective taxis in CUPS (mostly in classic cars, but less pretty).
-These latter are in national currency and can cost from 10 to 30 CUP per person, depending on the distance to travel, but they have a fixed and common itinerary.
-Personal taxis (which are called "taxi directo" in Cuba), are clearly more expensive, but they offer a faster and more comfortable service and also take you directly to the place you want to go.
-No taxi in Cuba charges for the trip made to go pick up the customer, for example if the customer calls the taxi by phone.
-You will only be charged from the moment the taxi picks you up.
+But there are several options, such as personal taxis (both private and official, including classic cars), and collective taxis (mostly in classic cars, but less pretty).
+Each option has its own prices and rules, which may vary a lot over time.
+Personal taxis, which in Cuba are called "direct taxis" are more expensive, but more flexible and they go directly where you want to go, they don't have predefined routes.
+Taxis are usually found on the street.
+When they are called, you will only be charged from the moment the taxi picks you up.
 The night rates are a little higher than the day rates, especially if they are official taxis.
 The problem with these taxis is that they are few in number, the phone booking system has lost a lot of quality lately and most of them park only near hotels and airports.
 Generally the best option is using the collective taxis, however there are routes that only the guaguas can cover.
 Therefore, taking a bus is not so plebeyan after all.

 The tourist also has the alternative of renting a car, but it is an costly one.
 In general, if you do not have much money, if you do not like to go in collective taxis or you do not have much knowledge about their routes, we advise you to stay in central areas and move only on known route.